Shifted symplectic structures on derived analytic moduli of $\ell$-adic local systems and Galois representations: Shifted symplectic structures associated to pro- etale sheaves

 \begin{definition} Given a quasi-dagger dg algebra $A$ and a presheaf $N$ of $\uline{A}_U$-modules in chain complexes on $U_{\pro\et}$, we say that $N$ satisfies weak duality with respect to the trace $\tr$ above if $\oL f^*N:= f^{-1}N\ten^{\oL}_{f^{-1}\uline{A}_U}\uline{A}_{\pd U}$ satisfies weak duality in the sense of Definition \ref{weakdualdef}, and for all morphisms $A \to C$ of quasi-dagger dg algebras, the map

 induced by the pairing

 is a quasi-isomorphism, and $\oR\Gamma(U,N\hten_{\Zl}\bD)$ is a perfect $A$-module. \end{definition}

-\begin{examples} Similarly to Examples \ref{wdex}, if there exists an $\ell$-adically complete Noetherian ring $R$, a constructible $\hat{R}_U$-complex $L$ in the sense of \cite[\S 6.5]{BhattScholzeProEtale} and a $K$-algebra homomorphism $R \to \H_0A$, then an $\uline{\H_0A}_U$-module $N$ with sheafification $L\ten_{\hat{R}_U}\uline{\H_0A}_U$ satisfies weak duality whenever $(U,\pd U)$ is one of the pairs schemes or sites from Examples \ref{traceLagex}. \end{examples}
+\begin{examples} Similarly to Examples \ref{wdex}, if there exists an $\ell$-adically complete Noetherian ring $R$, a constructible $\hat{R}_U$-complex $L$ in the sense of \cite[\S 6.5]{BhattScholzeProEtale} and a $K$-algebra homomorphism $R \to \H_0A$, then an $\uline{\H_0A}_U$-module $N$ with sheafification $L\ten_{\hat{R}_U}\uline{\H_0A}_U$ satisfies weak duality whenever $(U,\pd U)$ is one of the pairs of schemes or sites from Examples \ref{traceLagex} for which the pairing comes from the six functors formalism.